obinnajohnphill/search-engine/README.md

 # search-engine

-A simple search database application build on Laravel by Obinna Johnphill.
+A simple database search application built on the Laravel framework by Obinna Johnphill.

 #Setup Guide